ptTrR/arm-image-builder-wiki/FAQ.md

 # Why using the Builder

 ## Easy Usage
-- If yoree mostly read rhe Wiki, most things are clearified,
+- If youre most things are done autmaticly,
-- Easy Crossbuilding on yor powerful host system, and also there are some prebuilt images withcih yiz cab zse
+- Easy Crossbuilding on your powerfull host system, sothat the time is reduced much
-- Many oerfirnabce Tweaks, USB Boot is wotking and the latest Kernel and these improveemetns automaticcly added
+- Many improvments are done automaticly by the builder,just take a watch at our patches
+- Upgrading the Kernel and eeprom are done with the scripts we provide

 ## Using Docker

 We have created a Dockerimage which already instaled all dependecies for native and cross compiling compiling and also native comopolingl So there are only

-### Ussing th Docker-Helper

-the DockerNireem informationn aht tc
+## Using the docker-helper

+The usage of the "docker-helper" will help you easily to exec into the container and the its mostly done within some commands.